How to REALLY be a successful freelance writer in Japan

 As above, successes in freelance work aren't primarily what keeps them here.
-That'd be the 'Specialist in Humanities' visa instead.
+That'd be the 'Specialist in Humanities' or 'Instructor' visa instead.

 It's a risk.
 You might eventually make the leap from a teaching job to a writing job.
 Or you might not.
 And after X years as an English teacher, how's your CV going to look?

 Making some decent progress with writing projects and repeat clients?
 Thinking of applying for a visa on the strength of your freelance work contracts?

 Do those contracts add up to at least 3 million yen a year?

 You should also ideally have either a degree or at least 3 years of experience in your field.
 A degree's a minimum requirement for a lot of jobs here, anyway.
 You'll need your diploma to apply for a Certificate of Eligibility, which you can then use for the visa application.

 Incidentally, 3 million yen's the average basic annual salary for a full-time English teacher.
 Just saying.

 Get a business visa